jschneier/django-storages/docs/backends/azure.rst

   Default: ``None``

-  The api version to use.
+  The Azure Storage API version to use.
+Default value is the most recent service version that is compatible with the current SDK.
+  Setting to an older version may result in reduced feature compatibility.

 Using with Azurite (previously Azure Storage Emulator)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~